Fred Gage: Career and research

 At the conclusion of his time at Lund University, Gage moved to San Diego, where he became a faculty member in the University of California, San Diego, neuroscience department.
 In 1995, he moved to the Salk Institute, where he still works.

 In 1998, Gage (Salk Institute, La Jolla, California) and Peter Eriksson (Sahlgrenska University Hospital, Gothenburg, Sweden) discovered and announced that the human brain produces new nerve cells in adulthood.
 Until then, it had been assumed that humans are born with all the brain cells they will ever have.
 Gage's laboratory showed that, contrary to years of dogma, human beings are capable of growing new nerve cells throughout life.

 Small populations of immature nerve cells are found in the adult mammalian brain, and Gage is working to understand how these cells can be induced to become mature nerve cells.
 His team is investigating how such cells can be transplanted back to the brain and spinal cord.
 They have shown that physical exercise can enhance the growth of new brain cells in the hippocampus, a brain structure that is important for the formation of new memories.
 Furthermore, his team is examining the underlying molecular mechanisms that are critical to the birth of new brain cells—work that may lead to new therapeutics for neurodegenerative conditions.

 His laboratory studies the genomic mosaicism that exists in the brain as a result of "jumping genes", mobile elements, and DNA damage that occurs during development.
 Specifically, he is interested in how this mosaicism may lead to difference in brain function between individuals.
 His laboratory published work showing that human induced pluripotent stem cells (hiPSCs) erase aging signatures and hiPSC-derived neurons remain rejuvenated, while direct conversion into induced neurons (iNs) preserve donor fibroblast age-dependent transcriptomic signatures.

+In October 2004, he participated in the XIIth Mind and Life Institute conference in Dharamsala, India, on the theme of neuroplasticity and spoke with the 14th Dalai Lama about his research demonstrating the generation of new nerve cells in the adult brain.